QiYuTechDev/ztk_api/README.md

-# ztk_api
+# WARNING
-Python API for ZTK only for internel use
+this is only for internal use (use at your own risk)